marchetti2/auth-api/README.md

 <h2>About</h2>

-Aplicação Back-end de autenticação **completa**, utilizando Node.js, express, docker, Postgres e Escrita em typescript.
-Desenvolvida utilizando os princípios do SOLID e boas práticas de codigo.
-Testes para todas as funcionalidades e rotas utilizando Jest e Supertest.
+**Full** authentication backend application, using Node.js, express, docker, Postgres and Typescript.
+Developed using SOLID principles and good coding practices.
+Tests for all features and routes using Jest and Supertest.

-As funcionadalides sao:
+Features:

-- Cadastro de usuários
+- User registration
-- Autenticação
+- Authentication
-- Listagem de dados do usuario.
+- Show user profile data.
-- Atualização de dados do usuario.
+- User data update.
-- Upload de imagem de perfil para o usuario.
+- Upload a user profile picture.
-- Envio de email para recuperação de senha.
+- Send email for password recovery.
-- Alteração de senha
+- Reset Password

 <h2>Summary</h2>